How Much Protein Should You Eat Each Day? (Optimal Intake)

 “How much protein should I eat?” is usually the first question someone asks once they start hitting the gym and hoisting some iron.
-If the person you’re asking knows what they’re talking about, you probably won’t get a straightforward answer.
-A handful of variables come into play when determining optimal protein intake for building muscle and cutting body fat.
-If you're looking for an accurate way to calculate your daily protein intake, try our protein calculator for detailed results.
+If the person you’re asking knows what they’re talking about, you probably won’t get a cookie-cutter recommendation for daily protein intake since there's nuance to this topic.

-A research review back in 2000 contends that the protein requirements of active individuals may be twice those of sedentary people.
-Even so, the author notes that most active people only require 0.6-0.8 g protein/lb body weight, which is quite similar to what more recent studies suggest.
+A research review back in 2000 contends that the protein requirements of active individuals may be twice those of sedentary people [1].
+Even so, the author notes that most active people only require 0.6-0.8 grams of protein per pound of body weight (g/lb body weight), which is quite similar to what more recent studies suggest [2].

 Asking “How much protein do I need a day?” isn’t necessarily synonymous with “How much protein should I eat?”